mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportidentitybehavior.md

 layout: default
 sidebar: enumerations
 title: "BulkImportIdentityBehavior"
-description: "An enumeration that is being used to define the behavior of the identity property/column when an entity is being bulk-imported towards the underlying target table."
+description: "An enumeration that is being used to define the behavior of the identity property/column when an entity is being bulk-imported towards the target table."
 permalink: /enumeration/postgresql/bulkimportidentitybehavior
 tags: [repodb, class, bulkimportidentitybehavior, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: "PostgreSQL"